nichoffs/blog/posts/bayes_filter.md

 # Bayes Filter

 The Bayes Filter is a general algorithm for state estimation.
 A Kalman Filter, for example, is a specific implementation of the Bayes Filter and may be the most important algorithm in robotics.
 Due to the generality of the Bayes Filter, it was difficult for me to grasp the different applications.
 I've found that studying the implementation in different contexts helped me quite a bit.
-In this post, I'll cover two different scenarios where a Bayes Filter is useful: state estimation with a Hidden Markov Model (beginning with a regular Markov Model) and with an "Motion Model".
+In this post, I'll cover two different scenarios where a Bayes Filter is useful: state estimation with a Hidden Markov Model (beginning with a regular Markov Model) and with an "Action Model".

 ## Markov Model - Transitioning between states without observation